ballerina-platform/ballerina-distribution/examples/http-sse-client/http_sse_client.md

 ## Prerequisites
 - Run the HTTP service given in the [Server-Sent Events](/learn/by-example/http-sse-service/) example.

-Run the client program by executing the command below.
+Run the client program by executing the following command..

 ::: out http_sse_client.client.out :::